2022 Breakthrough Dialogue

 Within the wake of a world-historic pandemic, during an ongoing land war in Eastern Europe, and amidst the effects of climate change might strike some as an odd time to dwell on, let alone celebrate, progress.
 Yet the chorus of the card-carrying "progress community" has only grown in recent years.
 As regular followers of the Breakthrough Institute's work will recognize, there is good reason for this.
 The centuries since the Industrial Revolution have witnessed unprecedented material and social progress.
 But with that progress came devastating ecological impacts, climatically and otherwise, as well as escalating institutional sclerosis and cultural tension that have threatened the very processes and institutions that drive progress in the first place.
 Meanwhile, many have come to question the virtue of our modern, atomized, consumptive society, materially and scientifically abundant though it may be.
 Can we agree on the causes and goals of a progress movement, what obstacles it faces, and what institutions might best sustain it?

-- Elizabeth Currid-Halkett, Professor of Public Policy, Price School of Public Policy, University of Southern California
+- Elizabeth Currid-Halkett, Professor of Public Policy, University of Southern California

-- Yascha Mounk, Associate Professor, Practice of International Affairs, John Hopkins University
+- Yascha Mounk, Professor, Practice of International Affairs, John Hopkins University

-- Tamara Winter, Brand Communications Team, Stripe Press
+- Tamara Winter, Commissioning Editor Team, Stripe Press

 What function does uncertainty play in our climate politics?
 For a long time, the uncertainty of future damages from anthropogenic climate change has served as robust justification for ambitious climate action today.
 But for some, the uncertainty of our climate future has morphed into the certainty of impending climate catastrophe.
 The notion of such a catastrophe, which some observers who once insisted loomed past four or five degrees of atmospheric warming now insist waits just past two or even 1.5 degrees, is used to trump the multiple layers of uncertainty embedded in the future.